alexlance/parzon/README.md

 ### Features

-* Does a reverse dns lookup for CNAMES based on an IP address for input - using only a given zonefile.
+* Does a reverse dns lookup for CNAMES based on an IP address for input - using only the given zonefile, and outputs the CNAMES.
-  Outputs the CNAMES.

 * Monkey patches resource records in zonefiles, so you can see what's going on a little clearer (-d)